Could you reduce your electricity use by 10% during Lent?

 Electricity use in the UK is around 20% higher than the global average.
 UK Home energy use makes up approximately a quarter of the country’s total CO2 emissions.
 The average household owns 41 electric appliances, with some owning up to 85!

-22% of the average person’s carbon footprint is made up of domestic energy use.
+Domestic energy use in the UK accounts for over a quarter of the average person’s total CO2 emissions .
+This includes heating, lighting and power appliances.
 We depend on electricity for almost everything we do, yet we don’t often think about the impact this has on our planet.

 So, what changes can you make?

 We’re challenging you to see if you can reduce your energy use by 10% this Lent.
 By taking measures at the beginning of Lent, during Lent and afterwards, could you make a noticeable difference to your energy use?

 Things will change during Lent – the days will get longer and lighter, and the weather will get warmer.
 This might affect your energy intake too.
 If you’ve got readings from this time last year, they could be a great way to compare how much you’re using.
 Nevertheless, this is a great opportunity to think carefully about the energy you consume, and get into good habits to help you live lightly.

 Here are some changes you could make around your house in order to save electricity:

 - Eliminate vampire power by unplugging idle electronics—Devices such as TVs, microwaves and printers use standby power even when they’re switched off, but still plugged into a socket.
 Unplugging these devices when not in use will help reduce unnecessary energy use!